 Jay Z’s great music career and public image have earned him the nickname “the new Sinatra.”
 Insiders say Jay Z’s lyrics and delivery are Sinatra-like.
-Some think his vocal chords are Sinatra-like.
+Some think his vocal cords are Sinatra-like.
 Others say his unusual voice helps him connect with listeners.

 19. International Hov

-Jay Z is called “International Hov” owing to his effect on the global hip hop scene.
+Jay Z is called “International Hov” owing to his effect on the global hip-hop scene.
 He’s released convictions and albums in several languages, helped new generations of rappers, and collaborated with international musicians.
-Jay Z has helped define modern hip hop for years.
+Jay Z has helped define modern hip-hop for years.

 20. The Ruler

 Jay Z is called the “Ruler” of hip-hop.
 His distinctive music and compelling poems have won him fans.
 Some think he’s the best rapper ever and established the standard for hip-hop.
-Jay Z started out as a talent runner in NYC nightclubs.
+Jay Z started out as a talented runner in NYC nightclubs.